Higher Incomes Now Eligible for Discounts on High-Speed Internet

 The AARP Virtual Community Center also has regularly scheduled free technology classes.

-Seek other help
+Seek other support

 AARP Foundation offers programs and services to help older adults secure jobs, benefits, refunds and social connections.